Glamping in the South Downs National Park at Feather Down Manor Farm

 Jane Austen’s House

-The charming village of Chawton is home to Jane Austen's House, the former home of the world-famous author.
-A visit to Jane Austen's House is a unique opportunity to get closer to the life and creativity of one of England's greatest authors.
-It was here that Austen wrote and revised her most beloved novels, including "Pride and Prejudice" and "Sense and Sensibility.
+In the charming village of Chawton you'll find Jane Austen's House, the former home of the world-renowned author.
+A visit to Jane Austen's House is a unique opportunity to get closer to the life and creativity of one of England's greatest writers.
+Here, Austen wrote and revised her most beloved novels, including 'Pride and Prejudice' and 'Sense and Sensibility'.
 The house is now a museum that offers an intimate look into her life and work.
-Visitors can admire her writing room, personal letters and first editions of her books.
-The surrounding cottage garden, with period flowers and herbs, is perfect for a leisurely stroll.
-Regular literary events and workshops are held for fans and literature lovers.
+Visitors can admire her writing room, personal letters, and first editions of her books.
+The surrounding cottage garden, with period flowers and herbs, is perfect for a relaxing walk.
+Literary events and workshops for fans and literature enthusiasts are regularly organized.

 Practical information